 Regain Possession of a rental property – latest update

-The government has made a number of changes in recent days that will impact Landlords seeking to regain possession of a rental property or properties.
+The government has made a number of changes over the last year or so that will impact Landlords seeking to regain possession of a rental property or properties.
 In this blog we look at some of the more important ones.

-However, as the courts have been closed since March, the backlog will be substantial with both the courts and the Bailiffs prioritising the most urgent cases.
-It could be many months yet before this situation unwinds.
+However, as the courts were closed between March and September 2020, both the courts and the Bailiffs are still prioritising the most urgent cases.
+It could be some time yet before this situation unwinds.

-The notice periods required to give notice to tenants have been extended and for the majority of ordinary cases resulting from notices given under S21, 6 months notice will now be required for all notices served between 29th August 2020 and 28th March 2021.
+The notice periods required to give notice to tenants have been extended and for the majority of ordinary cases resulting from notices given under S21, 4 months notice will now be required for all notices served after 1 June 2021.

 The exceptions relate to what are regarded as the more serious breaches by tenants and include:-